kotobuki/funnel/README_en.txt

 * XBee ZB ZigBee PRO is supported
 * output side control for XBee 802.15.4 is supported
 * added the installation instructions
-* fixed various bugs and improved performace
+* fixed various bugs and improved performance

 Funnel 007 (2008.04.21)
 * fixed bugs and added new features in the Processing library